Everything you know about eating for diabetes is wrong: 5 hacks for managing diabetes with a plant-based dietWritten by Ali Donahue

 Refined carbs — the ones used for processed and packaged foods like white pasta, crackers, white rice, cakes, cookies. — have been stripped of their fiber and nutrients.
 Without fiber, they enter the blood stream quickly and cause blood sugar spikes and drops.

-But remember, that studies show that insulin resistance, a characteristic of type 2 diabetes and pre-diabetes too much saturated fat in the diet (3).
+But remember, that studies show that insulin resistance, a characteristic of type 2 diabetes and pre-diabetes, is due to too much saturated fat in the diet.

 Why do carbs get the blame?
 Because if you already have insulin resistance, due to a high fat diet, carb-heavy foods, even natural ones like fruit and potatoes, can cause blood sugar to spike because insulin resistance is preventing the insulin from doing its job and getting glucose to those muscle cells.

-The good news: whole grain consumption is actually associated with lower type 2 diabetes risk (4)!
+The good news: whole grain consumption is actually associated with lower type 2 diabetes risk!

 Whereas Type 2 diabetics make insulin but have become insulin resistant, Type 1 diabetics do not make insulin on their own.
 The exact cause of Type 1 diabetes is still unknown, however, according to the Physician's Committee for Responsible Medicine: